 Share This :

-But many girls who were involved in sports when they were younger drop out as they approach puberty.
-It might be because they lose interest, or because they’re afraid of being teased or because they’re not having fun anymore.
+But many girls drop out of sports as they approach puberty.
+It might be because they lose interest, they’re afraid of being teased or they’re not having fun anymore.

 Whatever the reason, we can help our girls continue with youth sports.
 Here are some suggestions on how to guide girls to a healthy, active lifestyle they’ll stick with for life.

 Make sure girls know that physical activity requires movement of your body that increases your heart rate.
 Whether you are participating in a light activity like walking your dog or a vigorous activity like chasing down a pass in a soccer match, you are engaging in essential physical activity.
 Make sure girls know that working out regularly will make them strong, increase their energy and help them develop into a physically active female.